mother-of-all-self-hosting/ansible-role-nextcloud/docs/configuring-nextcloud.md

 ### Connecting to LDAP server

-Nextcloud ships with an LDAP application to allow LDAP (including Active Directory) users log in to the Nextcloud instance with their LDAP credentials.
+Nextcloud ships with an LDAP application to allow LDAP (including Active Directory) users to log in to the Nextcloud instance with their LDAP credentials.

 #### Manual configuration